-What Plantation Shutter Color Should People In Miami Choose?11/04/2019David White Which Plantation Shutter Color Should Those In Miami Pick?
+What Plantation Shutter Color Should People In Miami Choose?11/04/2019David White What Plantation Shutter Color Should Those In Miami Pick?
 Plantation shutters have been some of the more fashionable window treatments that homeowners in Miami buy for their windows.
 Their timeless style suits many different interior design schemes and easily prevents sun glare and heat loss from coming through your windows.
-The durability of a plantation shutter can also be a big bonus, and will most likely outlive your current decor.
-Because you have many wonderful traits regarding these window treatments, it’s no question if you should install shutters for your windows.
+The durability of a plantation shutter can also be a big bonus, especially if you have kids or pets.
+When there’s so many wonderful traits regarding these window treatments, it’s no question if you should install shutters for your windows.
 Rather, you should be asking what color of plantation shutters should you pick?
 White Plantation Shutters Go With Everything Just like crown molding, white is also the most accepted color of plantation shutters for most styles.
 It’s easy to see why -- white can work in a lot of decor styles.
 From bold wall colors to neutral styles, white shutters can complement them all.
-And when you update your style and redesign, you can keep your white plantation shutters in the space, because they’ll still look perfect.
+And when you update your style and redesign, you can keep your white plantation shutters in the space, saving you the headache of new window treatments.
 Those who want white plantation shutters usually want them constructed from faux wood so they won’t fade as they age.
-Our Polywood® shutters are available in three varying shades of white and are backed by a lifetime warranty that esures the finish will never yellow, stain or fade.
-To clean, just wipe with a cloth, which means that your window coverings will stay the same color every single day.
+Our Polywood® shutters are available in three varying shades of white and have a lifetime warranty that states the shutters will never yellow, stain or fade.
+To clean, you’ll only need to wipe with a damp rag, which means that the treatments will keep the same color every single day.
 Natural Wood Browns Can Accentuate Some Designs For some interior themes, a plantation shutter with a wood stain fits best.
 A mahogany or cherry stain can be a bit more constricting for outstanding design overhauls, but if you can match your wood flooring or wood cabinets, then perhaps you should consider wood plantation shutters.
 Wood stains can bring the space a more natural feeling, and essential if you are going for a colonial or rustic theme.
 The best bet is to go with real wood plantation shutters like our Ovation® shutters.
 They are available in a slew of stains that can complement most trims and flooring.
 If you need a completely natural shutter, you could put in a reclaimed wood shutter.
 These are great if you use a beach house or rustic farmhouse style in your rooms.
-Strong Colors Are Best With Other Types Of Window Coverings While you might paint your plantation shutters in a strong color, you might want to reconsider.
+Bold Colors Should Be Reserved For Other Types Of Window Coverings While you might paint your plantation shutters in a strong color, you might want to reconsider.
 A bold color may seem ok now, but then you may be saddled with that color for the long haul.
 White and natural woods have stood the test of time, but will the cherry red or canary yellow window treatment still look on point a few years from now?
 You can alter your walls fairly easily, but it may take a whole new window covering to change the color on your plantation shutter.
 If you need color, you could use a store-bought accent curtain with your plantation shutter.
-By pairing a splash of color or pattern, you will show interest to your window treatments without hindering the practicality of a more substantial interior shutter.
+By pairing a splash of color or pattern, you will show interest to your window treatments without losing the practicality of a more substantial interior shutter.
 Then as your wants change, you can keep the plantation shutter and just switch out the curtain -- or get rid of it altogether.
 Sunburst Can Help You Find The Right Color Of Plantation Shutter Whether it’s white Polywood or a elegant wood, Sunburst can find the perfect covering for your windows.
 Our reps understand Miami and will come to you and give you plenty of plantation shutter and window treatment options.
 Just contact 305-520-7515 and book your in-home consultation today.